snailbites/snailbites/_posts/2016-02-08-styleguide-driven-development.markdown

 The answer, believe it or not, wasn't entirely obvious.
 I ended up talking to a designer on the team about his passion to create a pattern library and living style guide.
 He was already on the way to approach this from the design side.
 That's when it clicked with me that the pattern library was the solution to assembling reusable components in the markup.
 I found out from conversations with the designers, that not only was styling each little element differently a big problem on the code side, but it was just as big of a problem with design consistency on the design side.

-The designers kicked off the process by taking inventory of all of the existing features on the application(s) and grouping them into buckets based on the conventions found in http://patternlab.io/.
+The designers kicked off the process by taking inventory of all of the existing features on the application(s) and grouping them into buckets based on the conventions found in [Pattern Lab](http://patternlab.io/).
 After few sprints we had set of rules that we could build around.
 Our system was composed simply of mostly atoms, some molecules, and a few organisms that were rough sketches.
 The designer was able to take this into a rudimentary code phase, so the bare bones of HTML and CSS were set.

 Here's where the interesting engineering work began.
 Now that we had a static set of basic components, how do we then scale this into a robust, reusable component library that will automatically integrate into our gigantic consumer-site application?